OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 Use the Yeoman generator to create an Outlook add-in project.

-1. Run the following command via the command prompt and then answer the prompts as follows:
+1. Run the following command from the command prompt and then answer the prompts as follows:

     ```bash
     yo office